- Home

 Anaemia and osteoporosis

-calcium | Over time, your bones may become weak and brittle, and break more easily (osteoporosis), which may cause pain. |
+| calcium | Over time, low calcium can cause your bones to become weak and brittle and break more easily (osteoporosis).
+Your doctor will talk to you about exercise, your diet and drug treatments. |

 Tips for managing anaemia